Les Champs-Élysées (song)

-"Les Champs-Élysées" is a 1969 song by the American-French singer Joe Dassin.
+"Les Champs-Élysées" is a 1969 song by the American singer Joe Dassin.
 It is a French-language cover of "Waterloo Road", a single released the previous year by the English rock band Jason Crest.

 Composition

 "Les Champs-Élysées" is based on the English-language song "Waterloo Road", written by Michael Antony Deighan and Mike Wilsh, and released by English rock band Jason Crest in 1968.
 For Dassin's version of the song, Pierre Delanoë adapted the lyrics into French, and Jean Musy arranged the song.

 Release and reception

 "Les Champs-Élysées" was released by CBS Records as a 7" single in 1969, with "Le Chemin de papa" as the B-side.
 The single was also included on Dassin's 1969 studio album Joe Dassin (Les Champs-Élysées).
 Dassin later recorded versions of the song in English, German, Italian and Japanese.

 While Jason Crest's "Waterloo Road" had been unsuccessful, Dassin's "Les Champs-Élysées" was a success in multiple European countries, selling 600,000 copies in France.
 The song also earned Dassin the 1969 Grand Prix du Disque from the Académie Charles-Cros.